bruceravel/demeter/documentation/Athena/plot/indic.rst

 .. _fig-indictab:

 .. figure::  ../../_images/plot_indic.png
    :target: ../_images/plot_indic.png
    :width: 50%

 .. _fig-indicplot:

 .. figure::  ../../_images/plot_indicplot.png
    :target: ../_images/plot_indicplot.png
    :width: 100%

 .. subfigend::
    :width: 0.45
-    :label: fig_indic
+   :label: _fig-indic

    (Left) The indicator tab.
 (Right) An example of a plot with indicators.
    Note that plots made in E, k, or q will plot indicators selected in any of those three spaces.

 The following `preferences <../other/prefs.html>`__ can be set to customize the appearance of the indicators.